openwisp/openwisp-radius/docs/deploy/freeradius_wpa_enterprise.rst

 Repeating the steps for more organizations
 ------------------------------------------

-Let's say you don't have only the hypotetical org-A in your system but more organizations, in that case you simply have to repeat the steps explained in the previous sections, substituting the occurrences of org-A with the names of the other organizations.
+Let's say you don't have only the hypothetical org-A in your system but more organizations, in that case you simply have to repeat the steps explained in the previous sections, substituting the occurrences of org-A with the names of the other organizations.